HamNuggets/i3-basil/README.md

 Arch Linux:
 `$ git clone https://github.com/UwUham/i3-basil; cd i3-basil; sh install.sh`

 Installations for other distributions have not been built yet.
+You can install all dependencies and apply the dotfiles yourself [here](https://github.com/UwUham/galaxy-rice-dots)